List shows the healthiest fruit in the world – 1st place surprises - World Today Journal

 PrintShare

 In a study, several foods were examined for their nutrients.
-Which fruit is considered particularly healthy and nutrient-rich:
+One type of fruit is considered particularly healthy and nutrient-rich.

 How was the ranking created?